ShkudW/CToDNS/README.md

         https://cloud.digitalocean.com/

 Step 2: Buy a domain name.
-        For the demonstration, I purchased the domain name - menorraitdev.mer
+        For the demonstration, I purchased the domain name - menorraitdev.net

 Step 3: Configure your DNS server in Digitalocean.